PROJECTS - CHINA

-Bridge to the Nations® outreach projects to China involve both medical/dental/surgical and other projects for the benefit of a small rural underserved Chinese minority and several orphanages in the Gansu Province (NW/Central China -- one of China’s poorest regions).
-Our teams have assisted with a crop restoration program, and have provided direct medical, surgical and dental care for over 5000 people (including orphan children and including those affected by the 2008 earthquake in Central China).
+Bridge to the Nations® outreach projects in China serve rural underserved Chinese communities and orphanages.
+Our teams have assisted with crop restoration, provided care for children in 5 orphanages and have provided direct medical, surgical and dental care for over 25,000 people (including orphan children and including those affected by the 2008 and 2013 earthquakes in Central China).

 THE GANSU PROVINCE

 The Gansu Province is located in the NW Central region of China, and is one of the poorest areas in China.
 Its rugged, barren terrain consists mostly of mountains and deserts, but it has played an important role in Chinese history.
-The historic Silk Road threads its way through the Gansu Province.
-Travelers and merchants from other countries entered China through the Silk Road using a string of oasis towns as stepping-stones through the barren landscape.
-The Great Wall extended to this area, but much of it has crumbled in this region.
-This province is the home to a considerable variety of Chinese minority groups, including the Hui, Mongols, Tibetans, Kazaks, Salar and the Dongxiang.
+This province is the home to a variety of Chinese minority groups, including the Hui, Mongols, Tibetans, Kazaks, Salar and the Dongxiang.

 ORPHANS OF THE GANSU PROVINCE